-The Group recognises the importance of identifying and mitigating significant climaterelated issues, pays close attention to the potential impact of climate change on the Group's business and operations, and is committed to managing the potential climate-related risks which may impact the Group's business activities.
+The Group awares the climate change is increasing and recognises the importance of identifying and mitigating significant climate related issues, pays close attention to the potential impact of climate change on the Group's business and operations, and is committed to managing the potential climate-related risks which may impact the Group's business activities.
 According to the reporting framework developed by the Taskforce on Climate-Related Financial Disclosures, climate-related risks are divided into physical and transition risks.
 The Group has established a risk management policy to identify and mitigate climate-related risks.